supremehype100/Data221Assignment1/README.md

 First assignment of Data 221

-File names correlate to the corresponding assignment question
+File names correspond to the relevant assignment questions.